U.S. airdrops ammunition to Syria rebels

 They were unable to agree on whether Assad should have any role in ending the crisis, but they did decide to extend sanctions by essentially freezing the assets of the spouses of senior Syrian figures.

-The war has taken 250,000 lives and caused a refugee crisis in neighbouring countries and Europe.
+The war has taken 250,000 lives and caused a refugee crisis in neighboring countries and Europe.

 Moscow says it targets only banned terrorist groups in Syria, primarily Islamic State.
 In its briefings, it describes all of the targets it strikes as belonging to Islamic State.